By Aleina Tweed, British Columbia Centre of Excellence for Women’s Health

-A new study by researchers at the Centre of Excellence for Women’s Health in British Columbia finds relatively high complication rates for breast implantation in Canada as well.
+A study by researchers at the Centre of Excellence for Women’s Health in British Columbia finds relatively high complication rates for breast implantation in Canada as well.
 Data collected from a study group of 147 women who had undergone breast implant surgery were compared to data from a non-implant comparison group (583 women).
 The study reported that women who have or have had breast implants:

 • visited doctors and specialists significantly more often.